mannerism/tsurt-decentralized-reputation-system/README.md

 Having lots of money without trust will eventually vanish.
 Having lots of power without trust will eventually corrupt.

-However, it's far from the reality we live in.
-Scammers and thieves thrive in this world.
+In reality,scammers and thieves thrive in this world.
 How?
 They game the system.
 They are exploiting our legal, political and social systems.
 This phenomemon is so pervasive in our modern society that sometimes people wonder,